tbgitoo/AeolusAndroid/README.md

 ---

-# Documentation
+## Documentation

-For reuse or further development, **extensive technical documentation** is available here:
+For those interested in **how this app works internally**, or in reusing parts of it, we have made available **very extensive technical documentation**:

 👉 https://github.com/tbgitoo/AeolusAndroid/blob/master/doc/Aeolus%20Android%20App%20Documentation.docx

-This documentation dives deeply into:
+This document grew out of necessity and curiosity during development.
+Porting Aeolus to Android required a deep dive into parts of the original codebase that have remained largely undocumented for almost two decades.
+Along the way, we developed a deep and detailed understanding of Aeolus’s internal design, threading model, signal flow, and organ‑synthesis mechanics, and we decided to write that journey down.

+The result is closer to a **technical monograph** than to a typical app manual.
+It covers, in depth:

-- the internal architecture of the Android app
+- the internal architecture of the Android app,
-- the integration with Aeolus
+- the integration layer between Android and Aeolus,
-- the original Aeolus codebase
+- and the structure and inner workings of the original Aeolus codebase.

+> **Note for most users**
+> This documentation is **not required** to use the app—**most users can safely ignore this section** and just install the APK from Releases.

 > **Disclaimer**
-> This documentation is provided "as is".
-No guarantee is made regarding accuracy or fitness for any particular purpose.
+> This documentation is provided “as is”, without any guarantee of accuracy or fitness for any particular purpose.
+It reflects our understanding at the time of writing and is shared in the hope that it may be useful to others exploring this codebase.
 ---

 # Licenses